|25N Nodal Network Systems Operator-Maintainer

 |Experience:||Entry Level||Mailing Address:|

-Job training for a Nodal Network Systems Operator-Maintainer position requires 10 weeks of Basic Training, where you learn basic Soldiering skills.
-Advanced Individual Training (AIT) consists of 39 weeks of training.
-Part of this time is spent in a classroom and part in the field under simulated combat conditions.
+Job training for a Nodal Network Systems Operator-Maintainer position requires 10 weeks of Basic Training, where you learn basic Soldiering skills, and 18 weeks of Advanced Individual Training (AIT).
+Part of this time is spent in the classroom and part in the field under simulated combat conditions.

 This position may qualify for a bonus, ask your National Guard recruiter for the most up-to-date information.